Top 6 Questions to Ask Before Buying Unfinished Kitchen Cabinets

 Soft-close hinges have become standard in modern cabinetry, and for good reason.
 They prevent slamming and accommodate natural wood movement through seasonal changes.
 Without adjustable hinges, your doors may not close properly as wood expands and contracts.

-View our complete cabinet collection to understand how different components contribute to overall durability.
+View our complete cabinet collection to understand how different components contribute to overall durability of our unfinished cabinets.

 4. What is a Good Budget for Unfinished Kitchen Cabinets?